Skip to Content

 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

-This whole wheat einkorn bread has a mild, sweet, wheaty flavor and subtle nuttiness that you won’t find in any other bread.
-Einkorn flour brings incredible flavor and nutrition to this loaf and will surely become a family favorite.
+This whole wheat einkorn bread has a mild, sweet, wheaty flavor with a subtle nuttiness that sets it apart from other breads.
+The einkorn flour gives it a rich, unique taste that will quickly become a family favorite.

 A loaf of whole grain einkorn bread sliced on a cutting board.